scorpido74/azure-docs.nl-nl/articles/sql-database/sql-database-auto-failover-group.md

 ---
 title: Failover-groepen
-description: Groeps beleidsobjecten voor automatische failover is een SQL Database functie waarmee u replicatie en automatische/gecoördineerde failover kunt beheren van een groep data bases op een SQL Database Server of alle data bases in het beheerde exemplaar.
+description: Auto-failover groups is a SQL Database feature that allows you to manage replication and automatic / coordinated failover of a group of databases on a SQL Database server or all databases in managed instance.
 services: sql-database
 ms.service: sql-database
 ms.subservice: high-availability